 Eligibility for a loan is based on the EFC (Expected Family Contribution) calculated by the FAFSA.
 Families must demonstrate financial need for the loan according to criteria established by the U.S. Department of Education.
-Students must complete the FAFSA form at www.fafsa.ed.gov to be considered for a Federal Direct Subsidized Loan.
+Students must complete the FAFSA form at studentaid.gov to be considered for a Federal Direct Subsidized Loan.